 We all know the journey is just as important as the destination.
-Discuss any long-distance travel with your parents’ doctor to find the best method of travel and make yourself aware of any particular risks.
+Discuss any long-distance travel with elderly parents’ doctor to find the best method of travel and make yourself aware of any particular risks.

-Once you’ve decided your method of transportation, make arrangements for any special services you may need.
+Once you’ve decided your method of transportation, make arrangements for any special care services you may need.
 In many cases these services are free of charge.
 If you’re flying, call ahead to reserve wheelchair service, so it’s easy for you and your loved one to get around the airport.
 You can also check to see if your airline offers pre-boarding for seniors.